 Waterproof Rain Pants Buying Guide

-When you are looking for a pair of rain pants, you need to think about how you will be using them.
+The first thing to consider is how you will be using them.
 If you are mainly going to keep them in your backpack in case you get caught in an unexpected shower on the trail, then you will want pants that are lightweight and can be packed down easily and neatly.

 However, if you want a pair of waterproof pants that will allow you to keep hiking in all conditions, then you will want a pair with good waterproofing and breathability that you can pull on quickly without taking your boots off.
 Whatever your requirements, these are the key features to consider before buying rain pants.